cortesi/modd/README.md

 Modd is a developer tool that runs commands and manages daemons in response to filesystem changes.

-Modd does file change detection right - or at least triesto.
-Usefully responding to file system changes is a hairy, knotty, horrible problem, and most tools similar to modd simply don't get it right.
-Modd aims to do the best possible job across all platforms for typical developer work patterns.
-It ignores temporary files, VCS directories, swap files and many other nuisances by default.
-Its detection algorithm waits for a lull in filesystem activity so that events are triggered **after** render or compilation processes that may touch many files.
-Modd tries to do the right thing in corner cases, like file modifications while previously triggered commands are still being run.
+If you use modd, you should also look at [devd](https://github.com/cortesi/devd), a compact HTTP daemon for developers.

-Modd's sister project is [devd](https://github.com/cortesi/devd), a compact HTTP daemon for developers.
 Devd integrates with modd, allowing you to trigger in-browser livereload with modd.

-**Modd has not been released yet - the design is stabilising and I should have **version 0.1 out the door soon.**
+**Modd has not been released yet - the design is stabilising and I should have version 0.1 out the door soon.**

 # Install

-Modd is a single statically compiled binary with no external dependencies, and is released for OSX and Linux.
+Modd is a single binary with no external dependencies, released for OSX and Linux.
 Go to the [releases page](https://github.com/cortesi/modd/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.